shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/erc20-token-transfer-to-eth-address.md

 }
 ```

-Now, we are going to define the `sendToken` function, which will execute a transfer of 1 AVAXDATAHUB token from the C-chain of the Avalanche wallet to the ETH destination address.
+Now, we are going to define the `sendToken` function, which will execute a transfer of 1 AVAXDATAHUB token from the C-Chain of the Avalanche wallet to the ETH destination address.

 ```javascript
 const sendToken = async () => {